| | |

 Are all Chinese radios illegal?

-Very simple answer, if it is not type approved in Australia, then it is illegal to use in Australia unless you have an Amateur licence AND it meets the Amateur Licence and LCD requirements/specifications on interference, spurious emissions and Electromagnetic Radiation compliance.
+Very simple answer, if it is not type approved in Australia, then it is illegal to use in Australia unless you have an Qualified Amateur Operator operating under the Amateur Class Licence AND meets the requirements/specifications on interference, spurious emissions and Electromagnetic Radiation compliance.

 Are these radios type approved?